rynanda/Movie-Collection/README.md

-# Binary Search Tree Movie Collection.
+# Binary Search Tree Movie Collection
 Using binary search tree algorithm to store and manipulate a movie collection library.
 Using non-linear data structures and algorithms and developing reusable abstract data types (ADTs).
 Designing an efficient algorithm to solve two computational problems, traversing the binary search tree, empirically analysing the Big O time efficiency of the algorithms, testing the implementation and writing a technical report.